Global Commerce Major

 - Latin America/Caribbean

-The Global Focus consists of six courses (see lists of qualifying courses available from the Global Commerce office each semester), at least four of which must address the particular region of study.
-Two of the courses can be cognates that relate to global commerce and/or international issues generally but do not necessarily focus on the student’s selected region.
+The Global Focus consists of six courses (a list of qualifying courses is available from the Global Commerce office each semester), at least four of which must address the particular region of study.
+Two of the courses can be cognates that relate to global commerce generally, but do not necessarily focus on the student’s selected region.
 Up to three of the Global Focus courses may be taken off-campus.
 Any exceptions must be approved by the Global Commerce Director in consultation with the Global Commerce committee.
-Students will develop a cohesive curricular plan for their Global Focus in GC 200 - Global Focus Proposal for Global Commerce.
+Students will develop a cohesive curricular plan for their Global Focus in the sophomore seminar class, GC 200 - Global Focus Proposal for Global Commerce.

 An off-campus experience is required of Global Commerce majors.
 Ideally, the off-campus experience occurs in the geographical region of the Global Focus or is tied to the Global Focus in terms of topics of study.
 In the GC 200 - Global Focus Proposal for Global Commerce proposal assignment, students are required to indicate and explain the rationale supporting their choice of an off-campus experience.
 The types of experiences that would fulfill the Global Commerce off-campus requirement include: